Thomas Goldwell: Life

-In 1561 Goldwell became superior of the Theatines at San Silvestro, their house in Rome.
-He was the only English bishop at the last stages of the council of Trent, (Richard Pate, Bishop of Worcester, and Reginald Pole being at the earlier stages in the 1540s) and in 1562 was again attainted.
-In the following year he was appointed vicar-general to Carlo Borromeo, archbishop of Milan.
+In 1561 Goldwell became superior of the Theatines at San Silvestro al Quirinale, their house in Rome.
+He served as Custos of the English Hospice in Rome (now called the Venerable English College, Rome) and took part as the only English bishop at the last stages of the council of Trent, (Richard Pate, Bishop of Worcester, and Reginald Pole being at the earlier stages in the 1540s).
+In 1562 Goldwell was again attainted by Elizabeth's parliament.
+In the following year he was appointed vicar general to Carlo Borromeo, archbishop of Milan.
 Later, he returned to Rome, where he is known to have ordained the famous Spanish composer Tomás Luis de Victoria as a priest.
-In 1580, in spite of his advanced age, he set out for England at the head of the mission which included Campion and Persons, but he was taken ill at Reims and obliged to return to Rome.
+In 1580, in spite of his advanced age, Goldwell set out for England at the head of the mission which included Campion and Persons, but he was taken ill at Rheims and obliged to return to Rome.

-At Pentecost in 1584 he ordained Camillus de Lellis to the sacred priesthood, the founder of the Order of Clerks Regular, Ministers of the Infirm (M.I.).
-De Lellis is the Catholic patron Saint of the Sick, hospitals, nurses and physicians.
+At Pentecost in 1584 he ordained to the priesthood Camillus de Lellis, the founder of the Camillans or Order of Clerks Regular, Ministers of the Sick.
+Camillus was subsequently canonized and became the Catholic patron Saint of the Sick, hospitals, nurses and physicians.

-Lord Thomas Goldwell died in Rome in 1585, the last surviving pre-Reformation bishop of Catholic England.
+Goldwell died in Rome on 3 April 1585, the last surviving pre-Reformation bishop of Catholic England.

 Episcopal succession

-While bishop, he served as the principal consecrator of:
+During his activity as a bishop, Thomas Goldwell served as the principal consecrator of:

-and the principal co-consecrator of:
+and was the principal co-consecrator of: